laminba2003/blog/content/post/groovify-your-servlets-part-1.md

 In this first part of this series, we are going to set the building blocks of how to bring the same logic to enhance the Servlet API.
 The goal is to write our artifacts (servlets, filters, listeners) with the Groovy language, which is in constant evolution in the Tiobe Index of language popularity, coming in this month at No. 11.

 Next, we will register them in the ServletContext class.
-We will consider a live development as a mandatory feature, even if it is well-known that the ServletContext class will throw an IllegalStateException when adding a new Servlet, Filter, or Listener after its initialization.
+We will consider a live development as a mandatory feature, even if it is well-known that the _ServletContext_ class will throw an _IllegalStateException_ when adding a new Servlet, Filter, or Listener after its initialization.
 Also, updating the artifacts at runtime is another challenging task.

 To lay things down, I will first uncover the final design.
-In the next articles, I will cover more ground to show you, in detail, how things are achieved technically.
+In the next blog posts, I will cover more ground to show you, in detail, how things are achieved technically.
 The main vision is to use the Groovy language and its provided modules (JSON, SQL, etc.) to simplify Servlet API web development while waiting to apply the same principles to the JAX-RS API.

 It is worth it to mention that we are going to build a non-intrusive API that will not affect the current structure of your Java EE project, and you are free to groovify your existing Java Servlets over time.
 Let's get started!